Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Methodology

-The ViLaIn-TAMP framework has three major components: 1) a \textit{vision-language interpreter} for PDDL problem generation, 2) a \textit{sequence-before-satisfy} TAMP module for finding symbolically complete, collision-free action plans based on the generated problems, and 3) a \textit{corrective planning} module for refining outputs based on grounded failure feedback. \cref{fig:framework_overview} presents an overview of our framework.
-The following sections describe each major component of ViLaIn-TAMP in detail.
+The ViLaIn-TAMP framework has three major components: 1) a vision-language interpreter for PDDL problem generation, 2) a sequence-before-satisfy TAMP module for finding symbolically complete, collision-free action plans based on the generated problems, and 3) a corrective planning module for refining outputs based on grounded failure feedback. \cref{fig:new_overview} presents an overview of our framework.